 With the master list of furnishings to sell he tagged those items.
 These were things he could do easily while I packed all the other household items for the moving truck.

-I arranged for 3 moving companies to give quotes.
+It was arranged for 3 moving companies to give quotes.
 All 3 companies were very good but I do coach my clients through this process.
-In this case he had artefacts from around the world in which he and his wife collected and created memories.
+In this case Frank had artefacts from around the world in which he and his wife collected and created memories.
 The stories he shared of their life and travels together were captivating.

 It was essential that all items